Hjyheart/CS5228-Kaggle-Project/README.md

 python main.py
 ```

-### 2. Hyperparameter Tuning for XGBoost
+### 2. Hyperparameter Tuning for XGBoost + Model Evaluation

-To run Bayesian hyperparameter search for the XGBoost model, execute the following script:
+To run Bayesian hyperparameter search for the XGBoost model, execute the following script.
+The script also generates charts for feature importance and error analysis.

     python xgboost_params_search_and_evaluation.py